ipeakermit/mission-operations-dashboard/README.md

 3. Checkout into the correct branch and pull changes: `sudo git checkout release` and `sudo git pull`
 4. Build the React frontend using `sudo npm run build` from the `/var/www/example.com/client` directory.
 5. Start the server again using `pm2 start server.js --time` from the `/var/www/example.com/server` directory.

+# MongoDB database - persistent storage for some server data